siposm/adt-demo-exam-1/README.md

         - `Title (string)` – Title of the movie.
 Max 80 chars, required field;
         - `Genre (string)` – Genre of the movie;
         - `YearOfRelease (int)` – Year the movie was released.
+        - *Note, that the xml contains additional properties as well, which for this moment we'll ignore.*

 ## XML processing
 - Create a static class named `MovieCreator` and inside a method named `CreateMovies` that can create `Movie` objects from the `movies.xml` file (https://users.nik.uni-obuda.hu/siposm/db/movies.xml).
 In the method create a `Func` delegate which accepts a `string` typed path of the file and returns an `IEnumerable<Movie>` referenced collection.